 - tape the perimeter of the kick plates with blue tape first

-- use white 20/20 (3m white masking) tape to secure the paper to floor and to the existing blue tape you applied to the kick plate perimeter
+- use masking tape to secure the paper to floor and to the existing blue tape you applied to the kick plate perimeter

 - determine how appliances will be dealt with – typically the inner fridge gables will need to be painted.
 Come up with plan on how to deal with stove and fridge during painting process.
 Does the stove need to be removed in order to paint the cabinet side panels?